wayke-se/components-react/README.md

 | ecomUrl           | String       | false    |
 | googleMapsApiKey  | String       | false    |
 | ecomSettings      | EcomSettings | false    |

+Google maps will be used if a `googleMapsApiKey` is provided, else the map will open in another tab (google maps)

 #### EcomSettings
 | Property           | Type         | Required |